newton-long/comp3702_tutorial_2/README.md

 5) __There are unit tests__ - for the PuzzleNode as well as the searches - I am hoping they will help with debugging issues faced by the students
 6) It's faster and uses less memory than the other solutions - __although it is still not good enough to solve the 15-puzzle__ - see the [main.py](main.py)

+### Dependencies
+I used Python 3.10 (because of the match/case - but I removed it later), but it should work with any 3.x.
+There are no extra dependencies, but just in case there will be, there is [environment.yml](environment.yml).

+To create/restore the environment:

+    conda env create -f environment.yml

+To update the file:

+    conda env export > environment.yml

 ### Running
 [main.py](main.py) can be used for experimentation testing different initial/goal combinations.